skylicht-lab/skylicht-engine/README.md

 -   curl
 -   libPng

 This means that if you've used the Skylicht Engine in your product, you must acknowledge somewhere in your documentation that you've used.
-It would also be nice to mention that you use the Irrlicht Engine, Bullet Physics ,the zlib, curl and libPng...
+It would also be nice to mention that you use the 3rd parties library...
 Please see the README files from 3rd parties for further informations.